guillp/jwskate/README.md

 ### JWA Wrappers
-While you can directly use `cryptography` to do the cryptographic operations that are described in [JWA](https://www.rfc-editor.org/info/rfc7518), its usage is not straightforward and leaves you with plenty of options to carefully select, leaving room for errors.
+While you can directly use `cryptography` to do the cryptographic operations that are described in [JWA](https://www.rfc-editor.org/info/rfc7518), its usage is not straightforward and gives you plenty of options to carefully select, leaving room for errors.
 To work around this, `jwskate` comes with a set of wrappers that implement the exact JWA specification, with minimum risk of mistakes.